 The Java Reactive Components library provides an abstraction and framework that directly supports this.
 It provides a Bot abstraction that handles much of work of doing this, and allows the command generation function to be represented as an actual Java function, and wired into the framework, along with a transform function that allows the state objects to be Java classes that better represent the underlying contracts.

-This allows you to reduce the work of building and application to the tasks of:
+This allows you to reduce the work of building an application to the following tasks:

-- defining setup tasks such as disposing of command failure, connecting to the ledger and obtaining ledger- and package- IDs.
+- Define setup tasks such as disposing of command failure, connecting to the ledger and obtaining ledger- and package- IDs.